fuxiao0719/GeoWizard/README.md

 }
 ```

-The code is under a 2-clause BSD License for non-commercial usage.
+The GeoWizard project is released under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) License.